plone/volto/packages/registry/README.md

 ### Register utilities using `config.registerUtility`

-You register an utility using a specific `name` and `type` arguments.
+You can register a utility using specific `name` and `type` arguments.

 ```js
 config.registerUtility({